Adriano (footballer, born February 1982): Corinthians

 On 25 March 2011, he signed a one-year deal with Corinthians.
 Adriano ruptured his Achilles tendon on 19 April, while he was training after the surgery he spent six months recovering.
 After recovering, he played his first game for Corinthians on 9 October 2011, when his club beat Atlético Goianiense 3–0.
 His first goal for Corinthians came on 20 October in the home game versus Atlético Mineiro, and was the winning goal that made the game 2–1 and gave Corinthians a two-point lead in the Championship with only two games remaining.
 On 12 March 2012, Adriano was released by Corinthians, after his irregular appearances and lack of interest.

 Third stint at Flamengo

 On 21 August 2012, Adriano signed a contract with Flamengo.
 On 7 November 2012, he was released by Flamengo.

 Atlético Paranaense

-On 11 February 2014, the Brazilian striker signed a deal with Atlético Paranaense.
-On 11 April 2014, he was released by Atlético Paranaense.
+On 11 February 2014, the Brazilian striker signed a deal with Atlético Paranaense after missing almost 2 years due to injury and off-field issues.
+On 11 April 2014, he was released by the club after 4 matches.